 And taking a day trip to Uji in Kyoto Prefecture is easy peasy, especially when you take one of the Kyoto to Uji trains.
 You can get to Uji from Kyoto in less than half an hour!

-Thank you for reading my Uji itinerary
+Thank you for reading my solo Uji itinerary

-You might also like these other posts on solo travel in Japan:
+I have many posts on Japan and you might also like these other posts on solo travel in Japan:

 Introduction to Japan